 As I never get tired of warning; Empiricism (E) is back and that ain’t good.
 And it is back in both its guises (see here and here).
 Let’s review.
 Oh yes, first an apology.
 This post is a bit long.
 It got away from me.
 Sorry.
 Ok, some content.

-Epistemologically, it endorses Associationist conceptions of mind.
+Epistemologically, E endorses Associationist conceptions of mind.
 The E conception of learning is “recapitulative.”
 This is Gallistel and Matzel’s (G&M) felicitous phrase (see here).
 What’s it mean?
 Recapitulative minds are pattern detection devices (viz.: “An input that is part of the training input, or similar to it, evokes the trained output, or an output similar to it” (see here for additional discussion).
 G&M contrasts this with (Rish) information processing approaches to learning where minds innately code considerable structure of the relevant learning domain.

 Metaphysically, E shies away from the idea that deep casual mechanisms/structures underlie the physical world.
 The unifying E theme is what you see is what you get: minds have no significant structure beyond what is required to register observations (usually perceptions) and the world has no causal depth that undergirds the observables we have immediate access to.